-This document provides in the chapters 1 and 2 a generic structure and contents of a PDSR, namely Parts 1 and 2, which applies to all package types.
-This structure is also presented in Figure 1.
+This document provides in the chapters 1 and 2 a generic structure and contents of a presented in Figure 1.
 The contents are described in a comprehensive way to cover all important aspects.
 Some of these aspects may not be applicable to specific package type and details can be found in the annexes.